Huneric

-Huneric, Hunneric or Honeric (died December 23, 484) was King of the (North African) Vandal Kingdom (477–484) and the oldest son of Gaiseric.
+Huneric, Hunneric or Honeric (died December 23, 484 AD) was king of the Vandals and Alans and the second king of the North African Vandal Kingdom, ruling from 477–484 AD, and the oldest son of his predecessor Gaiseric.
 He abandoned the imperial politics of his father and concentrated mainly on internal affairs.
-He was married to Eudocia, daughter of western Roman Emperor Valentinian III (419–455) and Licinia Eudoxia.
-The couple had one child, a son named Hilderic.
+He was married to Eudocia, daughter of western Roman Emperor Valentinian III (ruled 425–455 AD) and his wife Licinia Eudoxia.
+The couple had one child, the future king Hilderic.

-Huneric was the first Vandal king who used the title King of the Vandals and Alans.
-Despite adopting this style, and that of the Vandals of maintaining their sea-power and their hold on the islands of the western Mediterranean, Huneric did not have the prestige that his father Gaiseric had enjoyed with other states.
+Huneric was the first Vandal king to use the title King of the Vandals and Alans (Regnum Vandalorum et Alanorum).
+Despite adopting this title and the Vandals maintaining their sea-power and their hold on the islands of the western Mediterranean, Huneric did not have the prestige that his father Gaiseric had enjoyed with other states.

 Early life

 Huneric was a son of King Gaiseric, and was sent to Italy as a hostage in 435, when his father made a treaty with the Western emperor Valentinian III.
 Huneric became king of the Vandals on his father's death on 25 January 477.
-Like Gaiseric he was an Arian, and his reign is chiefly memorable for his persecution of Nicene Christians in his dominions.
+Like Gaiseric, he was an Arian, and his reign is chiefly memorable for his persecution of Nicene Christians in his dominions.

 A peace treaty was signed between the Vandals and Romans in 442, in which the Vandals acquired the most fertile regions of Roman Africa.
-A marriage alliance between Huneric and Eudocia, the four-year old daughter of Emperor Valentinian III, was also made.
-However, Huneric was already married to the daughter of King Theodoric I. He divorced her under the claim that she attempted to poison somebody.
+A marriage alliance between Huneric and Eudocia, daughter of Emperor Valentinian III, when she was four years old, was also made.
+However, Huneric was already married to the daughter of Visigothic king Theodoric I. He divorced her under the claim that she attempted to poison somebody.
 She returned to the Visigothic Kingdom after her nose and ears were cut off.
 This action soured relations between the Vandals and Visigoths, who are not known to have attempted contact until 467.
 Huneric married Eudocia in 455 or 456, after she was taken following the Sack of Rome.
 Huneric renounced his claims to Eudocia's inheritance in 478.

-Hilderic was born from this marriage between c.456 and c.471.
+Hilderic was born from this marriage between c.
+456 and 471.
 Eudocia died after sixteen years of marriage according to the 9th century chronicler Theophanes the Confessor.